ansys/pymechanical/doc/source/user_guide/pool.rst

 Create a pool of Mechanical instances
 =====================================
-PyMechanical contains the :class:`MechanicalLocalPool <ansys.mechanical.core.MechanicalLocalPool>`
+The :class:`MechanicalLocalPool <ansys.mechanical.core.MechanicalLocalPool>`
-class to simplify creating multiple local instances of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for batch processing.
-This can be used for the batch processing of a set of input files or other batch-related processes.
+class simplifies creating multiple local instances of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for batch processing.
+You can use the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` for batch processing a set of input files or other batch-related processes.

-To create the pool:
+To create a pool:

 .. code:: python